kulttuuri/quick-hotbar-mod/README.md

 ## License

-Source code is licensed under LGPL (Lesser General Public License).
+Source code is licensed under MIT.
 See file [LICENSE.md](LICENSE.md) for more information.